Taylor Fravel

-Maris Taylor Fravel is an American scholar and author.
-He specializes in the areas of international relations, international security and territorial disputes.
+Taylor Fravel (born 1971) is an American political scientist.
+He specializes in international security.

-Background
+Education

 Fravel earned his BA in history (summa cum laude) from Middlebury College in 1993, MA in philosophy, politics and economics from New College, Oxford as a Rhodes Scholar in 1995, MS in international relations (with distinction) from London School of Economics, and PhD in political science from Stanford University in 2004.

+Career

-Taylor Fravel is the Director of the Security Studies Program at Massachusetts Institute of Technology (MIT) and is associated with Princeton University and the American Academy of Arts and Sciences.
-He is a member of the board of directors for the National Committee on U.S.-China Relations.
+Fravel is the Director of the Security Studies Program at Massachusetts Institute of Technology (MIT) and is associated with Princeton University and the American Academy of Arts and Sciences.
+He is a member of the board of directors for the National Committee on U.S.-China Relations and a participant of the Task Force on U.S.-China Policy convened by Asia Society's Center on U.S.-China Relations.